-Line terminator characters, like whitespace characters, are used to improve source text readability and to separate tokens (indivisible lexical units) from each other.
-Unlike whitespace characters, line terminators have some influence over the behavior of the syntactic grammar.
+Like whitespace characters, line terminator characters are used to improve source text readability and to separate tokens (indivisible lexical units) from each other.
+However, unlike whitespace characters, line terminators have some influence over the behaviour of the syntactic grammar.
 In general, line terminators may occur between any two tokens, but there are a few places where they are forbidden by the syntactic grammar.
 A line terminator cannot occur within any token, not even a string.
-Line terminators also affect the process of automatic semicolon insertion (see section 7.8.2).
+Line terminators also affect the process of automatic semicolon insertion (see section 7.8).